forgi86/sysid-transformers/README.md

 perform a task such as one-step-ahead prediction or multi-step-ahead simulation, that would otherwise require a model trained on each particular datasets.

-# One-step-ahead prediction
+## One-step-ahead model-free prediction

 Decoder-only (GPT-like) Transformer architecture for model-free one-step-ahead prediction:

 ![GPT-like model-free prediction](fig/decoder_architecture.png "Generalized one-step-ahead predictor")

-# Multi-step-ahead simulation
+## Multi-step-ahead model-free simulation

 Encoder-decoder (machine-translation-like) Transformer architecture for model-free multi-step-ahead simulation: